George Rodney, 1st Baron Rodney: Commander

 On 9 May 1749 he was appointed governor and commander-in-chief of Newfoundland, with the rank of Commodore, it being usual at that time to appoint a naval officer, chiefly on account of the fishery interests.
 He was given command of HMS Rainbow and had two smaller ships under his overall command.
 It was extremely difficult for naval officers to secure commands in peacetime, and Rodney's appointment suggests that he was well regarded by his superiors.
 Rodney's role as Governor was rather limited.
 Each summer a large British fishing fleet sailed for Newfoundland, where it took part in the valuable cod trade.
 The fleet then returned home during the winter.
 Rodney oversaw three such trips to Newfoundland between 1749 and 1751.

 Around this time Rodney began to harbour political ambitions and gained the support of the powerful Duke of Bedford and Lord Sandwich.
 He stood unsuccessfully in a 1750 by-election in Launceston.
-He was elected MP for Saltash, a safe seat controlled by the Admiralty, in 1751.
+He was elected MP for Saltash, a safe seat controlled by the British Admiralty, in 1751.
 After his third and final trip to Newfoundland in the summer of 1751, Rodney sailed home via Spain and Portugal, escorting some merchantmen.
 Once home he fell ill, and was then unemployed for around ten months.
 During this time he oversaw the development of an estate at Old Alresford in Hampshire, which he had bought with the proceeds of his prize money.

 From 1753 Rodney commanded a series of Portsmouth guard ships without actually having to go to sea before the onset of the Seven Years' War.